 Stovetop Gluten-Free, Vegan Mac and Cheese

-- 2 tbsp vegan butter (I used Earth Balance buttery sticks)
+- 2 tbsp vegan butter (I recommend Miyoko's oat butter or Earth Balance buttery sticks or spread)

-- 2 cups plus 2 tbsp unsweetened, plain oat or soy milk, at room temperature (use a certified GF brand if necessary)
+- 1 1/2 cups full-fat, unsweetened and unflavored oat milk, at room temperature (use a certified GF brand of oat milk if necessary)

 - 1/2 tsp onion powder